littlstar/littlstar.github.io/content-guide.md

 #### Photos

 When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 We are working on a public HTTP import URL feature which will allow for sizes in excess of this limit.
 These versions have been designed to work across the maximum number of devices and clients.
 Each version is used to display your photo in specific sections and areas across our platform.
 However, the originally uploaded photo is used in our player on that photo's page to ensure every visitor experiences your photo at its maximum resolution and quality.

+### Mobile Web

+The performance requirements to truly enjoy this type of content means that a native app is almost a requirement.
+There is a limitation currently in the iPhone iOS operating system that prevents a mobile web page from playing both a video and audio stream simultaneously using WebGL, which is the technology required to play this type of video content.
+We are continuously investigating solutions to this limitation but a fix seems to be squarely in the hands of Apple for the foreseeable future.
+If we can find a work-around we will release it as soon as it is ready.

+Many of the currently available mobile browsers (Safari, Chrome, Firefox, etc) are steadily adding features to better support the rendering and playback of 360&deg; content.
+The current limitations are mostly confined to video playback, you should not experience any issues with photos.
+To date we have experienced the best support from [Chrome](https://www.google.com/chrome/browser/desktop/index.html) on all devices and operating systems.

 ### Mobile Apps